History

 Description

-Shipwright: Cornelis Gips and Sons, Dordrecht, Netherlands
+Shipwright: Cornelis Gips and Sons, Dordrecht, Netherlands.

-Propulsion: Coal-fired steam engine, sails (three masts)
+Propulsion: coal-fired steam engine, sails (three masts).

-Armament: Eighteen cannons with 16 cm guns, eight 30-pound cannons, later 5 additional cannons
+Armament: 18 cannon with 16 cm guns, 8 30-pound cannon, later 5 additional cannon.

 Status